 C. Overview of IDD for Lithuania

-IDD payments sent to Lithuania must be in Euro currency to local FIs.
-The beneficiary must provide complete information to the Embassy, Consulate or DIO for input.
-DIO will fax incomplete forms to the Federal Benefits Unit (FBU) at the U.S. Embassy or Consulate that serves that territory, to contact the beneficiary or FI for additional information.
+The beneficiary must provide complete information to DIO or the Federal Benefits Unit (FBU) for input.
+DIO will fax incomplete forms to the FBU that serves Lithuania.
+The FBU contacts the beneficiary or FI for additional information.

 D. Description of Lithuanian direct deposit data

 The data for coding IDD for Lithuania will come from the International Bank Account Number (IBAN) provided to the beneficiary from his or her FI.
 The IBAN will be 20 characters.
 However, the IDD coding for Lithuanian bank data consists of 21 characters, including the country code of “H” for Lithuania.